 - 3x the risk of death from respiratory disease

-Research shows that doing any form of exercise impacts the release and uptake of “feel-good” chemicals or endorphins in the brain.
+Physical activity is proven to not only keep you physically healthy, but mentally healthy as well.
+Research shows that doing any form of exercise impacts the release and uptake of feel-good chemicals or endorphins in the brain.
 This explains why I turn to running and feel so much better after I’ve put my legs to work.
 But running isn’t the only form of exercise capable of these results.
 Here’s a list of activities that get your body moving and allow you to have some fun at the same time:

 - Rock climbing: Rock climbing is one of the best full-body workouts—it puts your arms, your forearms, your back, and your legs to work.
-This is a great way to exercise for any adrenaline-junkies, or even someone that just wants to try something new.
+This is a great way to exercise for any adrenaline-junkies, or even someone who just wants to try something new.

-- Folate: A diet high in folate is linked to a lower risk of developing depression.
+A diet high in folate is linked to a lower risk of developing depression.
 You can increase your folate intake by eating lots of leafy greens, such as spinach, as well as fruits, beans, nuts, and whole grains.

-- Omega-3 Fatty Acids: Omega-3s are packed with benefits: they may be effective in treating depression, appear to stabilize mood, may help reduce the risk for certain cancers, and can boost the effectiveness of antidepressants, to name a few.
+Omega-3s are packed with benefits: they may be effective in treating depression, appear to stabilize mood, may help reduce the risk for certain cancers, and can boost the effectiveness of antidepressants, to name a few.
 These fatty acids can be found in oily fish, such as salmon or trout, as well as walnuts, olive oil, and green leafy vegetables.